 - Performance testing helps in getting an indication of how an application behaves under usual parameters.
 Load testing, on the other hand, is tuned to create immense load on a web application.

 - Performance testing checks the resource usage, availability, and reliability of the product.
 Load testing checks peak performance, server quantity, and response time.

-- In performance testing, the load limit is below and above the threshold of break.
-In load testing, load limit is a threshold of a break.
+- In performance testing, the load limit is below and above the threshold of a break.
+In load testing, the load limit is a threshold of a break.